-The Price Band and the Offer Price will be determined by our Company, in consultation with the Book Running Lead Manager, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and the quantitative and qualitative factors as described below.
-The face value of each Equity Share is ₹10 and the Offer Price at the lower end of the Price Band is ₹130 per Equity Share and at the higher end of the Price Band is ₹137 per Equity Share.
+The Price Band and the Offer Price was determined by our Company, in consultation with the Book Running Lead Manager, on the basis of assessment of market demand for the Equity Shares offered through the Book Building Process and the quantitative and qualitative factors as described below.
+The face value of each Equity Share is ₹ 10 and the Offer Price at the lower end of the Price Band is ₹ 130 per Equity Share and at the higher end of the Price Band is ₹ 137 per Equity Share.

-Bidders should refer to the sections titled "Risk Factors", "Our Business", "Restated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 30, 150, 204 and 284, respectively of this Red Herring Prospectus, to have an informed view before making an investment decision.
+Bidders should refer to the sections titled "Risk Factors", "Our Business", "Restated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 30, 152, 206 and 286, respectively of this Prospectus, to have an informed view before making an investment decision.